Solid Wood vs MDF vs Particle Board: Which Material Is Best — vinyl record collection setup

 Weight Capacity: Where MDF Fails

 MDF (Medium-Density Fiberboard) has a compressive strength of approximately 10-12 MPa — adequate for books (5-8 kg per shelf) but insufficient for vinyl records (25-40 kg per shelf).
 When MDF shelves are loaded with vinyl for 6-12 months, the internal fiber bonds begin to separate, causing permanent shelf bowing.
-This is visible in virtually every IKEA Kallax unit used for vinyl storage after the first year.
-Solid Paulownia wood has a strength-to-weight ratio that exceeds MDF by 300%, meaning it handles vinyl loads without any deformation over time.
+This is visible in virtually every flat-pack particleboard cubes unit used for vinyl storage after the first year.
+Solid solid wood has a strength-to-weight ratio that exceeds MDF by 300%, meaning it handles vinyl loads without any deformation over time.

 Moisture and Humidity Performance